 Following a vegan diet is becoming increasingly popular, and according to a survey commissioned by the Vegan Society the number of vegans in the UK has quadrupled in five years, between 2015-20191.
 By the end of 2019, there were 600,000 vegans living in the UK, as compared to just 150,000 in 20141.
 Th> steepest ever rise in numbers was seen in 2018, with almost half (42%)1 of conversions to veganism occurring in just that one calendar year.
 Motivations behind the decision to follow a vegan diet are varied, but include concerns about health, animal cruelty, and the environment.

 Shop all our vegan supplements.

-A note about For your cholesterol: the live cultures in this product are dairy-free, however the omega-3 capsules are not suitable for vegans.
+A note about For your cholesterol: the friendly bacteria in this product are dairy-free, however the omega-3 capsules are not suitable for vegans.
 Many vegan customers do still purchase this supplement, however.
-They might take the live cultures capsules themselves each day, and give the non-vegan omega-3 capsules to a friend or loved one so as not to waste them.
+They might take the probiotic capsules themselves each day, and give the non-vegan omega-3 capsules to a friend or loved one so as not to waste them.

-Many people often wonder why some live cultures supplements are classed as vegan whilst others are not.
-The answer to this question is that live cultures can only be classed as vegan when they are fermented (or grown) on a medium that does not contain any dairy.
+Many people often wonder why some probiotic supplements are classed as vegan whilst others are not.
+The answer to this question is that probiotics can only be classed as vegan when they are fermented (or grown) on a medium that does not contain any dairy.
 A dairy-free growth medium eliminates any risk that the end product will contain traces of dairy/animal products, which are avoided in a vegan diet.

 All of our certified vegan supplements have been grown on a medium that does not contain dairy.
 These supplements have the ‘vegan approved’ certification from the Vegetarian Society and do not use or contain any other animal products.